Work culture

 Work-life balance

-The Norwegian work model prioritises employee wellbeing and offer generous paid leave, flexible working hours, and often the option to work from home.
-This is partly due to Norway's strong labor laws, which require companies to offer a minimum of five weeks of paid vacation time per year, as well as paid parental leave for both parents.
+The Norwegian work model prioritises employee well-being and offer generous paid leave, flexible working hours, and often the option to work from home.
+This is partly due to Norway's strong labour laws, which require companies to offer a minimum of five weeks paid vacation time per year, as well as paid parental leave for both parents.

-The average work week in Oslo is 37,5 hours, with many employers operating flexible working hours.
+The average work week in Oslo is 37,5 hours, with many employers operating with flexible working hours.
 With flexible working hours you can, with some limits, decide when your working day starts and ends.
-Mayne workplaces have set a core working hours with a few hours a day that you are rewuired to be present for.
+Many workplaces have set a core working hours with a few hours a day that you are required to be present for.

 The Norwegian work culture as a whole gives value to spending time with family and friends, as well as for outdoor activities and leisure time.
 Many take advantage of the beautiful natural scenery by hiking, skiing, and spending time in the great outdoors.